CodeCortexDigital/com/README.md

 ---

 ## 🌟 About Us
-CodecortexPK is a professional software house delivering **high-quality web, mobile, and backend solutions**.
+Codecortex is a professional software house delivering **high-quality web, mobile, and backend solutions**.
 We specialize in creating **scalable, secure, and maintainable applications** for businesses worldwide.
 Our team focuses on **modern technologies**, clean code, and best practices to ensure client success.